NEWS FLASH New QRP RIG:

-QUESTION 1: Why does the ALT-512 have higher receiver performance than most other SDR transceivers, including those costing several times as much money?
+QUESTION 1: Why does the ALT-512 have higher receiver performance than most other SDR transceivers, including many costing several times as much money?

 ANSWER 1: There are several factors contributing to this: